SemanticMediaWiki/SemanticCite/CONFIGURATION.md

 ## Settings

-- `$GLOBALS['scigCitationReferenceCaptionFormat']` specifies the display format for an citation reference to be displayed either as a number (`SCI_CITEREF_NUM`) or by its key (`SCI_CITEREF_KEY`)
+- `$GLOBALS['scigCitationReferenceCaptionFormat']` specifies the display format for a citation reference to be displayed either as a number (`SCI_CITEREF_NUM`) or by its key (`SCI_CITEREF_KEY`)
 - `$GLOBALS['scigShowTooltipForCitationReference']` whether to show a reference tooltip for when `SCI_CITEREF_NUM` is set or not
 - `$GLOBALS['scigTooltipRequestCacheTTLInSeconds']` to allow to store tooltip query results from the backend to the local browser cache in order to avoid repeated requests for already queried references.
-Setting this parameter to false will disable the cache.Items cached are displayed with a `[+]`indicator.
+Setting this parameter to false will disable the cache.
+Items that are cached are being displayed with a `[+]`indicator.
 - `$GLOBALS['scigReferenceListCacheType']` to disable caching for the reference list, use setting [`CACHE_NONE`][mw-cachetype] otherwise the cache is being renewed an each new revision or when the page is purged